Burning Throat: 7 Common Causes (& How to Relieve)

 Throat irritation from allergies can also lead to a burning throat.
 It is also common to experience symptoms like hoarseness, runny nose, sneezing and tearing eyes with allergies.

-What to do: If you suspect you may have allergies, it is important to avoid contact with possible triggers, like pollen, dust or mould.
+How to relieve: If you suspect you may have allergies, it is important to avoid contact with possible triggers, like pollen, dust or mold.

 In addition, you should see an allergy specialist or family doctor, who may prescribe medications like anti-allergenics and corticosteroids once a diagnosis is confirmed.